 - No syntax/runtime errors and warnings in the code.

 - There should be an explanation for any code that is commented out.
 “Dead Code” should be removed.
 If it is a temporary hack, it should be identified as such.

 - Check if code has file/class/function level comments.
 And each of this comments should explain what the file/class/function is doing inside it.

 - Check that each function is doing only a single thing.
-That is never function named createCustomer should delete the existing customer and create it again
+That is a function named createCustomer should never delete the existing customer and create it again.

 - A method should not be larger than 40 lines of code.
-The basic idea is always a function should be viewable in single screen with out scrolling.
+The idea is, the function should be always viewable on a single screen without scrolling.

 - Always try to initialize the variable before using that in a function.